oldham123/cfa_level_iii/_readings/Reading 37 Overview of the Global Investment Performance Standards.md

   - Composites presented to WFSMA prospects should be for WFSMAs
   - The composites of the sub-advisor should be style-specific, not sponsor specific
     - If the sub-advisor manages accounts for multiple sponsors, they should all be included in the sub-advisor's composite
+    - The sub-advisor can prepare a GIPS compliant composite containing only results for accounts managed for a single sponsor, but these results can only be presented to that sponsor

 - GIPS allows the use of summarised material for marketing, and if used this advertising should include:
-  - A description of the girm
+  - A description of the firm
   - Instructions on obtaining a full GIPS report
   - The appropriate compliance statement
   - If performance is included: